Jihad leads Arizona State against BYU after 20-point game - WTOP News

 Provo, Utah; Tuesday, 4 p.m.
 EST

-BOTTOM LINE: Arizona State takes on BYU after Basheer Jihad scored 20 points in Arizona State’s 78-62 victory over the UMass Minutemen.
+BOTTOM LINE: Arizona State takes on BYU after Basheer Jihad scored 20 points in Arizona State’s 78-62 victory against the UMass Minutemen.

 The Cougars have gone 7-0 in home games.
-BYU ranks second in the Big 12 in rebounding averaging 38.5 rebounds.
-Keba Keita leads the Cougars with 9.0 boards.
+BYU is sixth in the Big 12 with 17.9 assists per game led by Egor Demin averaging 5.8.

-The Sun Devils are 0-1 in road games.
-Arizona State is 1-0 in one-possession games.
+The Sun Devils are 0-1 on the road.
+Arizona State is 2-1 when it turns the ball over less than its opponents and averages 12.3 turnovers per game.

-The Cougars and Sun Devils match up Tuesday for the first time in Big 12 play this season.

-TOP PERFORMERS: Egor Demin is averaging 13.3 points, 5.8 assists and 1.6 steals for the Cougars.
+TOP PERFORMERS: Keba Keita is averaging 7.1 points and nine rebounds for the Cougars.

 Alston Mason is averaging 11.3 points and 3.5 assists for the Sun Devils.